NEW YORK (AP) -- Artist and environmentalist Maya Lin is the recipient of the prestigious Dorothy and Lillian Gish Prize.

 Lin's designs include the Vietnam Veterans Memorial.

-She will receive the prize at a private event in New York City on Nov.
+She'll receive the prize at a private event in New York City on Nov.
 12.

 It recognizes individuals who have "made an outstanding contribution to the beauty of the world and to mankind's enjoyment and understanding of life."